Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Wander through a picturesque park with multiple waterfalls, bridges, and a swimming hole.

 Moulton Falls Regional Park is a great park to visit if you’re a fan of Washington’s many waterfalls.
-The park is just outside of Vancouver near Battle Ground, WA.
-Moulton Falls has picturesque bridges and trails and a stunning green landscape.
+The park is just outside of Vancouver near Battle Ground.
+It has picturesque bridges, trails, and a stunning green landscape.

-Moulton Falls has two waterfalls and the hikes to reach them are relatively short depending on how many you’d like to see.
+Moulton Falls has two waterfalls and the hikes to reach them are relatively short.
 Some trails lead to Lucia Falls Regional Park, another good park for waterfall viewing.
+Moulton also has an enticing swimming hole, which makes a popular hangout spot on really hot days.

 Cross the bridge to The City of Roses.